Round-space/frontend/README.md

 ### Frontend

 The `frontend` package is a dynamic user interface for interacting with the Round platform.
-It's built using modern web technologies to provide a seamless experience.
+Its built on a NextJS stack that's designed to work well with a Vercel deploymnet.

 #### Features: